Accèder directement au contenu

 Long noncoding RNAs

 The work I have developed so far has enabled me to apprehend the multigenic nature of the environmental stress response of photosynthetic organisms, from land plants to unicellular algae.
 The physiological adaptation to one given stress factor is ultimately the result of a complex and precise cellular program, triggered by that stress.
 However, the key genomic elements that orchestrate these stress responses are yet to be found.
-Identifying these upstream key elements and revealing how they operate in time and space to orchestrate a response that leads to stress adaptation is the ultimate goal of fundamental and applied stress research.
+Identifying these upstream key elements and revealing how they operate in time and space to orchestrate a response that leads to stress adaptation is the ultimate goal of fundamental stress research.

 My present research focuses on the identification and functional characterization of regulatory non-protein coding RNA species, namely long noncoding RNAs (lncRNAs) in marine microalgae, with a particular focus on their roles in the response to nutrient fluctuations in diatoms.